schar/comp-sem/exercises/week6.md

 >   fmap f m = pure f <*> m

 ```

+Wonderful!
+Now you have a `GLM` monad, which handles both
+assignment-sensitivity and alternatives.
+And now you can use `do` notation to
+concisely express monadic computations for things with pronouns, indefinites,
+and mixtures thereof!

 **Exercise.** Use your `Monad` instance for `GLM` to derive a meaning for
 *she_V met a lawyer*, using the provided definitions for `sheVGLM` and